-It takes two to tango and two people to have a relationship, however navigating the relationship dance can be quite difficult at times.
-On occasion it may feel as though you are speaking a different language, feel like you aren't on the right page, cannot connect or at a never ending war.
+It takes two to tango and two to have a relationship; however, navigating the relationship dance can be quite difficult at times.
+On occasion, it may feel as though you are speaking a different language, you aren't on the right page, feel disconnected, or at a never ending war.

-Relationships aren't easy and there is no such thing as a perfect relationship They take work.
+Relationships aren't easy and there is no such thing as a perfect relationship.
+They take work.
 Every couple goes through difficult periods that may seem impossible to work through.
-Wether you are experiencing your first frustration or it's the 11th hour, it can always be beneficial seeking the of support.
+Whether you are experiencing your first frustration or it's the 11th hour, it can always be beneficial to seek support.
 At New Growth Psychology, you can learn to grow together, work through hurts and hang ups, create new and deeper connections, and establish a solid foundation on which to build your relationship.

 Why Couples Therapy?

-The purpose of Couples therapy is to help you both on helping a couple work through challenges, connect, understand each other, heal from hurt and develop healthier ways of being with each other.
+The purpose of Couples therapy is to help you both on helping a couple work through challenges, connect, understand each other, heal from past or current hurts and develop healthier ways of being with each other.

 Common Relationship Issues Include: